 Fact no.44: Another famous rakhi story from history is about the Rani Karmavati of Chittor.
 Facing the threat of invasion from the Sultan of Gujarat, Bahadur Shah, she sent a rakhi to Humayun the Mughal Emperor asking him to save her family and her kingdom.

-Fact no.45: A much moved Humayun, abandoned his on going military campaign in Bengal and rushed to her help, but was too late to save her.
-She and the women of the kingdom had preferred to immolate themselves rather than fall into the hands of the enemy.
+Fact no.45: A much moved Humayun, abandoned his ongoing military campaign in Bengal and rushed to her help, but was too late to save her.
+She and the women of the kingdom had preferred to immolate themselves rather than falling into the hands of the enemy.

-Fact no.46: The origin of Raksha Bandhan can be traced back to the mythological times, which recounts many stories on how this custom came into being.
+Rakhi facts 46: The origin of Raksha Bandhan can be traced back to the mythological times, which recounts many stories on how this custom came into being.
 The most famous legend relates to a war between the Gods and the Demons.
-The Gods lead by Lord Indra were on the verge of defeat.
+The Gods lead by lord Indra were on the verge of defeat.

-Fact no.47: Now Lord Indra moved toward his master Brihaspati and looked for his assistance.
+Facts about Raksha Bandhan 47: Now Lord Indra moved toward his master Brihaspati and looked for his assistance.
 Master Brihaspati exhorted him to tie a consecrated string fueled by mantras on his wrist on Shravan Purnima.
 On that day, Indra’s better half Sachi tied the string on his wrist and Gods won the fight.
-From that point forward it turn into a typical custom in India for ladies to tie a string on the wrists of troopers going for war, with the expectation that it will ensure them and lead them to triumph.
+From that point forward it turns into a typical custom in India for ladies to tie a string on the wrists of troopers going for war, with the expectation that it will ensure them and lead them to triumph.

-Fact no.48: In another story, Lord Vishnu satisfied with the outrageous commitment of his educate, the evil presence King Bali, guaranteed to monitor his kingdom, forsaking his own dwelling place Vaikunth.
+Rakhi facts 48: In another story, Lord Vishnu satisfied with the outrageous commitment of his educate, the evil presence King Bali, guaranteed to monitor his kingdom, forsaking his dwelling place Vaikunth.
 In the interim, Goddess Lakshmi, needed her master to be back with her in his home.
 She went to Bali camouflaged as a Brahmin and looked for shelter with disclosing to him that her significant other had left on some long errand.

-Fact no.49: Then, on Shravan Purnima she tied a thread on King Bali’s wrist wishing for his wellbeing.
-In return he granted her one boon and the goddess asked him to return her husband.
+Rakhi facts 49: Then, on Shravan Purnima, she tied a thread on King Bali’s wrist wishing for his wellbeing.
+In return, he granted her one boon and the goddess asked him to return her husband.
 The Goddess then revealed herself to the confused king and told him the real story.

-Fact no.50: Overcome, the King asked Lord Vishnu to return with his wife to his abode.
-But having pledged his entire life to protecting Bali, the lord was unable to do so.
-To resolve his dilemma, it was decided that Vishnu, Shiva and Brahma will guard Bali for four months each.
+Facts about Raksha Bandhan 50: Overcome, the King asked Lord Vishnu to return with his wife to his abode.
+But having pledged his entire life to protect Bali, the lord was unable to do so.
+To resolve his dilemma, it was decided that Vishnu, Shiva, and Brahma will guard Bali for four months each.

-Frens, here was a list of 50 Interesting Facts About Raksha Bandhan.
+Frens, here was a list of 50 interesting, funny, cultural, and weird facts about Raksha Bandhan.
 Thank you.